Daniel Stolzenberg

 About

 Daniel Stolzenberg is a historian of knowledge, specializing in early modern Europe.
-In addition to his primary appointment in the History Department, he is affiliated with the program in Science and Technology Studies and is a member of the Graduate Group in the Study of Religion.
-He co-directs the UC Davis Early Science Workshop.
+In addition to his primary appointment in the History Department, he is affiliated with the programs in Science and Technology Studies, Medieval and Early Modern Studies, and Italian, and is a member of the Graduate Group in the Study of Religion.

-This page is about the the twenty-first century historian.
+Disambiguation: This page is about the the living American historian.
 For the seventeenth-century Bohemian alchemist-poet, see Daniel Stolz von Stolzenberg.

 Research Focus